rixcian/blog/src/content/work/withoutpeer.md

 dateEnd: "12/31/2019"
 ---

-I was working on a platform on my own for watching on regulatory changes in the Czech Republic.
+I was working on a platform ([zakonyzavcas.cz](https://zakonyzavcas.cz)) as a solo developer for watching on regulatory changes in the Czech Republic.
 Clients were automatically receiving email notifications when new changes specific to their industry were published.

 The platform was managed by a law firm, so I was also working on the backend for their internal tools.